Prolonged use of computers, smartphones, and tablets has become part of everyday life.Along with it, one symptom is becoming increasingly common:

 The Ophthalmogen protocol for digital eye strain

-Ophthalmogen products EYE10 — evening use
+Ophthalmogen EYE10 — evening use

 Self-heating compresses: